davepacheco/node-statblast/README.md

 which would allow you to plot graphs of total requests, requests by hostname, requests by status code, requests by method, and so on.
-Not surprisingly, this gets more unwieldy the more metadata fields you have.
+Not surprisingly, this gets more unwieldy the more metadata fields you have, and it doesn't work well if metadata fields would include dots (e.g., hostnames).

 ## Statblast